 - Saute leek over medium heat (or anything else from the Allium family), stirring occasionally while dicing potatoes.
 When the saute is nicely aromatic and a bit limp, add garlic if using, stir for one minute, then add the potatoes.

-- Pour in the broth to cover and salt, at least a teaspoon per quart of liquid total (including milk) and pepper.
+- Pour in the broth to cover and salt (Use the code kitchenstewardship for 15% off of your first purchase), at least a teaspoon per quart of liquid total (including milk) and pepper.

 - Add any dense veggies: broccoli, cauliflower, carrots.
 Balance in a steamer basket if you choose or just boil in the broth.
 Bring to a boil and reduce the heat to a simmer for 10-15 minutes or until vegetables are soft.

-* You can do just about anything with this framework recipe.
-Add cheese for a cheesy chowder, ham or sausage too for a hearty main dish, or puree it gently for kids who won't eat veggies they can see.
+- You can do just about anything with this framework recipe.
+Add cheese for a cheesy chowder, ham or sausage too for a hearty main dish, or fry up some bacon and onions and use a little bacon fat for the roux, then add bacon to the soup and sprinkle with cheese for “loaded baked potato” soup.

 Want to See me in Action?